GOP Memo Criticizing FBI Surveillance is Released - Slashdot

 Hopefully this will be the start of a process leading to some much needed reforms of FISA.

-Re: partisan politics (Score:4, Interesting)
+Re: partisan politics (Score:2, Interesting)

 So it seems the FBI/DOJ under Obama used smear information bought from Russian intelligence sources by the Clinton Campaign to justify secretly wiretapping and investigating their political rivals during a presidential election.
 Did someone say Russian Collusion?

-Re: partisan politics (Score:4, Insightful)
+Re: partisan politics (Score:4, Informative)

 Then why would the dossier say the the justification for the FISA application on Page was the dossier and why was it not corroborated before being used to spy on Page and why was the dossier used multiple times to approve spying?